fehmisener/LZ77-and-Deflate-Compressor/README.md

 # General summary of the project
 The project aims to compress and store the text document file with .txt extension, which is received as input.
 To do this, LZSS (Lempel – Ziv – Storer – Szymanski) and DEFLATE algorithm are used.
-LZSS algorithm aims to compress by eliminating repetitive places
+LZSS algorithm aims to compress by eliminating repetitive places.

 # How the lz77 algorithm works
 LZ77 iterates sequentially through the input string and stores any new match into a search buffer.
 The process of compression can be divided in 3 steps: